FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-08-18-world-management.md

 11. Restart your server for the changes to take effect.

-The server will now use your uploaded world as the new game world, replacing the previously generated one.
-Make sure your custom world files are correctly formatted and compatible with your server's version and type to ensure proper functioning.

-## How to upload your world using SFTP.

 {: .info}

-> Access via SFTP is only available to Premium users.

-{: .info}

-> You will need an SFTP client, such as [FileZilla](https://filezilla-project.org/download.php?type=client) or [WinSCP](https://winscp.net/eng/download.php).

-1. Log in to the [Dashboard](https://client.falixnodes.net/).

-2. Scroll down and locate your server, then click on the server you want to upload the world to.

-4. Navigate to the [FTP Access](https://client.falixnodes.net/server/sftp) tab by hovering over "Advanced" and pressing "FTP Access".

-5. Press "Launch SFTP" or input the credentials manually in your SFTP client.

-4. Locate the existing world folders named "world", "world_nether", and "world_the_end".

-5. Select and delete these folders to remove the current generated world (Make sure to create a backup of any important data you wish to keep).

-6. Make sure to rename your world folders to "world", "world_nether", and "world_the_end".
-(If they are named correctly, you can skip this step).

-7. Upload the world folders to the server

-8. Restart your server for the changes to take effect.

-The server will now use your uploaded world as the new game world, replacing the previously generated one.
+> The server will now use your uploaded world as the new game world, replacing the previously generated one.
 Make sure your custom world files are correctly formatted and compatible with your server's version and type to ensure proper functioning.